meffie/virt-lab/README.md

 # Virtual Linux Lab

-Install virtual guests using cloud-init images on a local KVM hypervisor.
-Guest sets are defined in a configuration file.
-The last MAC address assigned to each guest is saved and reused for the next generation.
+Install sets of virtual guests on a local KVM hypervisor with cloud-init images.
+Guest sets, called **labs**, are defined in a configuration file.
+The MAC addresses assigned to guests are saved and reused for the next generation.

-`virt-lab` can be useful for spinning up temporary clusters of guests for testing or development.
+`virt-lab` can be useful for spinning up temporary clusters of guests for testing or development on your local hypervisor.

-`virt-lab` is based on the excellent [`kvm-install-vm`][1] shell script written by Giovanni Torres to download and install cloud-init images.
+`virt-lab` is requires the [`kvm-install-vm`][1] shell script by Giovanni Torres to download and install the cloud-init images.

 ## Usage